NotMisplaced/recipes/README.md

 The cookbook is divided into sections: Breakfast, Soups/Stews/Sauces, Sandwiches, Rice & Pasta, Desserts, The Laboratory (experimental recipes), and Miscellaneous.
 Each section is denoted by a tab at the top of the page.

 My remaining goals for this project:
-1. Finish uploading the recipes with a blurb about what each recipe means to me, in the style of a cookbook
-2. Implement a search bar system to find recipes by name or tag
+1. Implement a search system to find recipes by name or tag
-3. Implement aesthetic changes so the website has a professional feel to it
+2. Implement aesthetic changes so the website has a professional feel to it
-4. Create more goals along the way.
+3. Create more goals along the way.
 There's always something to improve!